Find a Law Firm

 How up to date is your search tool for the Whistletree conveyancing panel?
 Do Whistletree send you an updated list?

-The firms themselves provide us confirmation that they are on the Whistletree conveyancing panel as opposed to being supplied with a list from Whistletree directly.
+The law firm practices themselves provide us confirmation that they are on the Whistletree conveyancing panel as opposed to being supplied with a list from Whistletree directly.

-My uncle passed away six months ago and as sole heir and executor was left the house.
+My grandmother passed away last year and as sole heir and executor was left the house.
 The house had a relatively small loan left on it of around £5k.
-I want to transfer the title deeds into my name whilst I re-mortgage to Whistletree , pay off the mortgage etc. Is this possible?
+I want to have the title changed into my name whilst I re-mortgage to Whistletree , pay off the mortgage etc. Is this allowed?

 If you intend to re-mortgage then Whistletree will insist on your using a conveyancer on the Whistletree conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Whistletree conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Whistletree mortgage is registered as a charge at the Land Registry.

-I have decided to exercise my right to buy my property off the council.
+I am currently in the process of buying my council flat.
 I have a mortgage agreed with Whistletree.
 Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should have one.
 Any advice?

 It is not advisable proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event if you are getting a mortgage with Whistletree you will need to appoint a solicitor on the Whistletree conveyancing panel.